Cannaregio Castello Dorsoduro Giudecca San Marco San Polo Santa Croce

 Cloisters

-Once used by the military, later as a hostel for the homeless.
-Currently being used as studio space by an art foundation.
+Once used by the military, later as a hostel for the homeless and studio space.
+Currently being used as housing.

 The church in art

-The church appears in Giudecca, a watercolour by John Singer Sargent and was sketched by Turner, appearing in his sketchbooks in the Tate Gallery in London.
+The church appears in Giudecca, a watercolour by John Singer Sargent.
+Venice a watercolour view by Clara Montalba in the Walker Art Gallery in Liverpool features this church's singular campanile.

 Vaporetto Sant’Eufemia